“10 Things Women Don’t Do In Movies” won the Boost Blog Traffic Summer Writing contest. I was stoked.

 9) She doesn’t do what we do best

-Chat him up about your latest shopping expedition and that snotty clerk, wax eloquent about a fabulous shoe sale, and drone on about the many ways your co-workers suck.
+Chat him up about her latest shopping expedition and that snotty clerk, wax eloquent about a fabulous shoe sale, and drone on about the many ways her co-workers suck.

 Maybe he’ll roll his eyes and leave.